Automobile Grant | 100% Service-Connected Disabled Veterans

 One of the standout benefits that the VA provides for eligible veterans is the Auto-Grant Vehicle Purchase Assistance Program.
 If you’re a 100% service-connected disabled veteran with specific service-connected disabilities, you could receive the Auto Grant for purchasing an automobile or other form of transportation.

-As of 11/01/2023, this assistance amount is $25,603.02.
-This sum is annually adjusted in October to adjust with the cost of living.
-Therefore, the current amount might differ depending on how recently this amount has been updated.
+As of 10/01/2024, this assistance amount is $26,417.20.
+This sum is annually adjusted in October to reflect the cost of living.
+Therefore, the current amount might differ depending on how recently it has been updated.

 The auto-grant from the VA can be used once every 30 years toward the purchase of an eligible vehicle designed to aid their mobility.
-Most veterans use the auto-grant toward the purchase of a minivan with the intention of having it outfitted with a wheelchair-accessible conversion.
+Most veterans use the auto-grant to purchase a minivan to outfit it with a wheelchair-accessible conversion.
 However, the conversion is not part of the one-time auto-grant; that benefit would be covered for qualified veterans under the Adaptive Equipment Grant Benefit outlined below.

 Adaptive Equipment Grant: Customizing Vehicles for Your Mobility Needs